Chillandchat/mobile/README.md

 - We will ban and delete accounts of users that are unruly or sharing inappropriate data.

+- Developers will be active to eliminate security issues / bugs

 All the above will be enforced to ensure Chill&chat is safe!

 ## Credits: